 There is a card catalogue for the Collection, compiled by Col. G. V. Hart c.1933, nothing added since has been catalogued.
 There are also two manuscript ledgers with details of each item listed - subject covered, number of volumes, author/editor, place of origin, date, edition and size.
 These details are accompanied by additional notes and references.

-The Derry & Raphoe Diocesan Library is currently housed in the environmentally controlled Special Collections Room at the Learning Resource Centre of the University of Ulster's Magee campus.
+The Derry & Raphoe Diocesan Library is currently housed in the environmentally controlled Special Collections Room in the library of the Ulster University Magee campus.
 The Collection is on long term loan to the University from the Diocese.
-University maintains and provides access to the collection, but it remains the property of the Diocese of Derry & Raphoe.
+The university maintains and provides access to the collection, but it remains the property of the Diocese of Derry & Raphoe.

 The Collection is largely static.
 It has been accumulated through a combination of deposit/bequest and purchase.
 There is no particular collection policy or focus in operation.